IBM-Automation-SPGI/apic-pot-v3/Event-EndPoint/lab1/ReadMe.md

 ### 2.1 Create new Product for AsyncAPI

-Now we will need to create a new Product for are AsyncAPI to publish them.
+Now we will need to create a new Product for AsyncAPI to publish them.
 We will be publishing the AsyncAPI to the Event Gateway that is part of Event Automation and is configured in the Event Endpoint Manager.

 1. First we will create a new Product that could be used to include serveral AsyncAPIs.
 Select the **Add** and select **Product**.